GOES-R, S, T, U – A new Era in Weather Forecasting

 The new GOES Space Segment is comprised of two operational spacecraft located at 75° and 137° West in Geostationary Orbit, shifting the GOES-West location from 135° to de-conflict with other satellite systems using X-Band communications.
 Two in-orbit storage locations at 90° and 105° West are available.
 Overall, the fourth-generation of GOES offers a higher uptime than previous satellites with only 120 minutes of downtime per year for planned maintenance operations.

 GOES-R passed its Critical Design Review in 2012 and construction began shortly thereafter with the first modules being delivered to Lockheed for integration in the first half of 2014 including the system module and propulsion module.
 System Integration Reviews were held in July 2014 to verify the space and ground systems were on track per the program schedule.
 Mating of the systems and propulsion module was completed in September 2014 marking the completion of the core spacecraft for the installation of the six instruments and their support equipment.

 All six instruments were integrated by January 2015 and the assembled satellite entered environmental testing in May, putting the spacecraft through vibration, acoustic, vacuum and thermal testing – completed in a 8.8 by 19.8-meter vacuum chamber exposing the structure to the extreme cold and hot temperatures experienced in space.
 The Flight Operations Review was held in November 2015 and mission teams headed into operational rehearsals and mission simulations to close out the year and enter 2016.
-GOES-R was delivered to Cape Canaveral in late August 2016 to complete final processing before being mated with its Atlas V 541 rocket for a November liftoff.
+GOES-R was delivered to Cape Canaveral in late August 2016 to complete final processing before receiving a smooth ride into orbit atop an Atlas V rocket on November 20, 2016.